 Top Up Credits

 Ability to buy top up credits if you don't quite have enough.

 Option of only receiving requests from ID verified home exchange members.

-Save time and let our listing team set up your property for you.
+Save time and let our member listing team set up your property for you.

 IVHE Home Exchange supports Mercy Corps.

 Mercy Corps, is a highly respected international relief and development charity, that helps more than 14 million people each year recover from disasters, providing emergency relief in times of crisis, helps to build stronger communities and find their own solutions to poverty.

 Mercy Corps looks for innovation that creates major breakthroughs against poverty and create lasting change.
 For information on Mercy Corps visit www.mercycorps.org

 The Central African Republic is going through a time of religious and ethnic violence.
 Families have lost everything and thousands have become refugees in makeshift sites.
 With such a terrible situation you can often feel helpless but because of your commitment we are taking action and saving lives.
 As well as continuing our projects to lift families out of poverty we are operating mobile services, visiting sites to help prevent gender based violence and assist vulnerable women and children.
 Female community members we've trained are busy raising awareness about hygiene and supporting children at safe spaces in overcrowded sites.

 We couldn't do this without your support - your generosity really does change lives!
 THANK YOU.